mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

       ```
       ports:
         http-api:
-          port: 0 # use a random port, advertised as PORT_HTTP_API in the task
+          port: 0 # use a random port
+          advertise: true # advertise the port in service endpoint lookups
           vip:
-            port: 80
+            port: 80 # create a VIP
         debug:
           port: 9090
+          env-var: DEBUG_PORT # advertise DEBUG_PORT=9090 in task env
       ```

       All ports are reserved against the same interface that Mesos uses to connect to the rest of the cluster.
 In practice you should only use this interface as well.
 Surprising behavior may result if you use a different interface than Mesos does.
 For example, imagine dealing with a situation where Mesos loses connectivity on `eth0`, but your service is still connected fine over `eth1`.
 Or vice versa.